JcmniaCS/TryHackMe/Daily_Bugle/README.md

 - the username is Jonah
 - the password hash $2y$10$0veO/JSFh4389Lluc4Xya.dfy2MF.bZhz0jVMw.V.d3p12kBtZutm<br />

+## Cracking the hash we got previously with John

 Let's try to crack the hash with John The Ripper!
 Paste the password hash into a new file and name it jonah.hash in your home directory, AttackBox would be /root/
 ```shell
 john -format=bcrypt --wordlist=/usr/share/wordlists/rockyou.txt jonah.hash
 ```
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Daily_Bugle/screenshots/SCREENSHOT17.png?raw=true)<br />
 Success!
 Let John do it's thing, once you get the password answer the question and move to the next section.

+## Username and Password attempts